 Why select a CAE Program?

-An important part of this is that CAE-accredited institutions are more likely to offer high-quality hands-on learning experiences, such as labs and projects (CHECK OUT OUR GUIDE ON CYBER RANGES).
+An important part of this is that CAE-accredited institutions are more likely to offer high-quality hands-on learning experiences, such as labs and projects.

 As with many fields, there is a big difference between reading about how to do something in cybersecurity and actually doing it yourself.
 An organization that offers opportunities to secure systems against realistic attacks can be invaluable for preparing for a career as a cyber defender.